erroronline1/estimateWB/README.md

 ## Estimate Workbench

-A FreeCAD workbench to estimate material quantity
+A FreeCAD workbench to estimate material quantity by volume or weight or selected parts

 ### Background
 This frankenstein's monster of a workbench for FreeCAD has been somehow sewn together to work almost as expected.

-You can display the volume or expected weight of a selected object at the push of a button.
+You can display the volume or expected weight of selected objects at the push of a button.
 Both display with the decimal precision as set in FreeCAD's settings (2 by default if not specified).
 Rounding has been adjusted to ignore floating point offsets and limit confusion with defined 1cm³ cubes displaying 1.01 cm³.
 This might lead to a slight but most likely negligible rounding error, as the output enables you to estimate or calculate the necessary amount of material for additive manufacturing - @100 % infill, ignoring support structures, purging and other slicer settings that add anyway.

 Some common 3d-printing materials are supported by default, but you can always select the weight calculation with a custom selected density in g/cm³.